 You can exclude contributions made by your employer from your gross income.

-No employment or federal income taxes are deducted from the contributions.
+Employment or federal income taxes aren't deducted from the contributions.

 Withdrawals might be tax-free if you pay qualified medical expenses.

 You can withdraw funds from the account to pay qualified medical expenses.
 You can do this even if you haven’t yet placed the funds in the account.